jbnicolai/koaning.github.io/koaning-blog/content/economies-warcraft.md

 ![](/theme/images/wow2.png)

 There are differences between servers, even though they all have the exact same game on it.
 The main difference that should influence the behavior of players on a macro level is the number of players on a server.
 The refresh rate of collectible items is constant so more players would cause items to be more rare.
+Below is a scatter plot of total buyout gold (in 1000s) on the server vs. number of auctioneers to show how this can vary.
+Each point indicates a sererate horde or alliance auction house, one for each server.

 ![](/theme/images/wow3.png)